JezerM/web-greeter/README.md

 udev rules are needed to be applied before using it.
 Then, lightdm will need to be allowed to change backlight values, to do so add lightdm user to **video** group: `sudo usermod -a -G video lightdm`

-If you don't want to or don't have a compatible device, disable it inside `/etc/lightdm/web-greeter.yml`
+If you don't want to or don't have a compatible device, disable it inside `/etc/lightdm/web-greeter.yml` (disabled by default)

 ### Battery status
 `acpi` is the only tool you need (and a battery).

-You can disable it inside `/etc/lightdm/web-greeter.yml`
+You can disable it inside `/etc/lightdm/web-greeter.yml` (disabled by default)

 ## Debugging
 You can run the greeter from within your desktop session if you add the following line to the desktop file for your session located in `/usr/share/xsessions/`: `X-LightDM-Allow-Greeter=true`.